 From dictatorships to democracies, statist militaries foster senseless and brutal conflicts, wasteful and dangerous arms races, and potential nuclear Armageddon.

 As Daniel Ellsberg pointed out in his 2017 book The Doomsday Machine: Confessions of a Nuclear War Planner, the catastrophic effects of a nuclear exchange on humanity itself were never fully calculated by war planners.
 In addition to forecasting hundreds of millions of deaths from detonations of warheads on their targets (e.g., in Russia or China), more recent research arrives at another beyond-tragic fact: A direct exchange of warheads numbering in the hundreds from each warring side might cast enough debris into the atmosphere to cause a years-long “nuclear winter,” which could destroy humanity’s capacity to feed itself, as a result of much of Earth’s ecosystem also perishing.

 Daniel Ellsberg on the creation of nuclear doomsday machines, the institutional insanity that maintains them, and a practical plan for dismantling them.

 Thus far, on two separate occasions the doomsday scenario almost happened.
 Single decisions in the minds of two Soviet officers, Vasily Arkhipov in 1962 and Stanislav Petrov in 1983, prevented humanity’s potential annihilation.
-To their and everyone else’s absolute fortune, each man crucially chose to live rather than die in those tense moments, sparing everyone the catastrophic aftermath:
+To their and everyone else’s absolute fortune, each man crucially chose to live rather than die in those extremely tense moments, sparing everyone the catastrophic aftermath: